okd-project/okd/FAQ.md

 Upload it to a file hoster and send the link to the developers (Slack channel, ...)

-During installation SSH key is required.
-It can be used to ssh on the nodes later on - `ssh core@<node ip>`
+During installation the SSH key is required.
+It can be used to SSH onto the nodes later on - `ssh core@<node ip>`

 ## Where do I seek support?

 OKD is a community-supported distribution, Red Hat does not provide commercial support of OKD installations.

-Contact us at slack:
+Contact us on Slack:

 *  Workspace: Kubernetes, Channel: **#openshift-dev** (for **developer** communication)